dalaing/ylj-quickcheck/slides/quickcheck.md

 # Conclusion

-- Usually interations of working on code, tests, and spec
+- Usually iterations of working on code, tests, and spec
 - Really builds confidence in both code and understanding
 - Lots of fun